KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## Graphics Context Overlay ## {#overlay_opt}

 The USE_WX_OVERLAY option is used to enable the optional wxOverlay class for graphics rendering on macOS.
-This is enabled on macOS by default and disabled on all other platforms.
+This is enabled on macOS and GTK3 by default and disabled on all other platforms.

 ## Scripting Support ## {#scripting_opt}